splorp/wordpress-comment-blacklist/readme.md

 This project is licensed under the short and sweet [MIT License](https://opensource.org/licenses/MIT).
 This license allows you to do anything pretty much anything you want with the contents of the repository, as long as you provide proper attribution and don’t hold anyone liable.

-See the [license.txt](https://raw.githubusercontent.com/splorp/wordpress-comment-blacklist/master/license.txt) file included in this repository for further details.

 ## History